Bruno-Diego/copacabana-pp5/README.md

 - The website is fully responsive and can be accessed on smartphones (width of 600px and smaller), tablets (width of 820px and smaller) and monitors of any size.

-  > The small overlay issues in the below images is a problem in the browser extension tool I used to capture the screenshots, this is not reflected in the actual project.
+  > The small overlay issues in the below images are a problem with the browser extension tool I used to capture the screenshots, this is not reflected in the actual project.

     * Small screens: